bcgov/data-publication/pages/open_data_w.md

 ## Review the Open Data Policy
 Before starting the process review the [Open Information and Open Data Policy](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/information-privacy/resources/policies-guidelines/open-information-open-data-policy.pdf).

-## Review the Open Government Licence - BC
+## Review the Open Government Licence - British Columbia (OGL-BC)
-Review the [Open Government Licence - British Columbia (OGL-BC)](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61) to ensure the licence is correct for the needs of the businss and data.
+Review the [OGL-BC](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61) to ensure the licence is correct for the needs of the businss and data.

 ## Ensure the Data is an Open Format
 Data can be released in multiple formats but at least one must be in an __open format__, e.g.,